Jason Isringhausen: Return to the Mets (2011)

 Isringhausen signed a minor league contract with an invitation to spring training for the 2011 season.
 He began the season in extended spring training, but was promoted to the Mets on April 10.
 He had a good outing in his first game, against the Colorado Rockies.
-He was called in with 1 out in the bottom of the eighth inning and retired both batters he faced.
-His return also marked him as the only pitcher in major league history to return to the mound following a third Tommy John operation.
-He was being used as the 8th inning setup pitcher for the Mets until previous closer Francisco Rodriguez was traded to the Milwaukee Brewers.
+He was called in with one out in the bottom of the eighth inning and retired both batters he faced.
+His return also made him the only pitcher in major league history to return to the mound after a third Tommy John operation.
+He was being used as the 8th-inning setup pitcher for the Mets until closer Francisco Rodriguez was traded to the Milwaukee Brewers.
 Isringhausen was then moved to the closer's role.
 On July 19, 2011, he picked up his first save since 2008.
-On August 15, 2011, Isringhausen became the 23rd pitcher all time with 300 career saves against the San Diego Padres in a 5–4 Mets win.
+On August 15, 2011, Isringhausen became the 23rd pitcher to notch 300 career saves, which he did against the San Diego Padres in a 5–4 Mets win.